 *Employment Rate based on 2021 contactable triOS graduates employed in a related field within 12 months.

 NOC Code: 2174 - **Wage data rounded down to the nearest dollar.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated in May, 2021.
+Last updated in May 2021.

 Do you want to kick start your new career in the high-demand technology sector?
 Are you interested in computer and web-based application development?
 If so, then the Enterprise Web & Mobile Developer program is just what you need to take your career to the next step.

 Students enrolled in this program will receive:

 Certification exam vouchers including designations from Adobe ACA, Oracle Certified Associate, and Java SE Programmer;

 Adobe Creative Suite design software;

 Microsoft Office Professional Plus, Microsoft Azure, and Windows subscriptions included in the tuition fee.

 Successful graduates will be eligible to write certification exams leading to the following:

 Oracle Java designation